-Division created an online application and invited local sponsors (government agencies, NGOs) to submit applications, breaking requests into 4 categories

-- a.
-Vegetative Debris Removal - b.
-Vegetative Debris Removal with removal of instream sediment - c.
-Removal of Vegetative Debris and In-Stream Sediment with Streambank Stabilization - d.
-Other Stream Debris Removal activities - 2.
-Division held four batching periods.
-(Third batching period opened in response to S.L.
-2017-119)
+- 1) Division created an online application and invited local sponsors (government agencies, NGOs) to submit applications, breaking requests into 4 categories - a) Vegetative Debris Removal - b) Vegetative Debris Removal with removal of instream sediment - c) Removal of Vegetative Debris and In-Stream Sediment with Streambank Stabilization - d) PL-566 Small Watershed Structural Projects - 2) Division held an application period that ended on March 31, 2022. - 3) Following the application period, funds were allocated among the eligible applicants.

-- 3. Following each batching period, funds were allocated among the eligible applicants. - 4.
-The Department entered into a contract with each local sponsor who uses its own processes to hire subcontractors to complete the activities in the Scope of Work. - 5.
-Local sponsor completes work and a division employee conducts a site visit and signs off on the work completed prior to the local sponsor submitting invoice. - 6.
-Invoice form includes a listing of work completed for the specific stream segments shown on the scope of work. - 7.
-Local sponsor must include with the invoice suitable documentation for match.
+- 4) The Department entered into a contract with each local sponsor who uses its own processes to hire subcontractors to complete the activities in the Scope of Work. - 5) Local sponsor completes work and a division employee conducts a site visit and signs off on the work completed prior to the local sponsor submitting invoice. - 6) Invoice form includes a listing of work completed for the specific stream segments shown on the scope of work. - 7) Local sponsor must include with the invoice suitable documentation for match.